Double bind

 A double bind is a dilemma in communication in which an individual (or group) receives two or more mutually conflicting messages.
 In some scenarios (such as within families or romantic relationships), this can be emotionally distressing, creating a situation in which a successful response to one message results in a failed response to the other (and vice versa), such that the person responding will automatically be perceived as in the wrong, no matter how they respond.

 Double bind theory was first stated by Gregory Bateson and his colleagues in the 1950s, in a theory on the origins of schizophrenia.
 It was theorized that schizophrenic responses were a reaction to an individual facing competing demands, leaving them with no clear way of responding.

 Double binds are often utilized as a form of control without open coercion—the use of confusion makes them difficult both to respond to and to resist.
 In many of these choice situations or dilemmas, it's not possible to carry out both instructions given at once.

 A double bind generally includes different levels of abstraction in the order of messages and these messages can either be stated explicitly or implicitly within the context of the situation, or they can be conveyed by tone of voice or body language.
 Further complications arise when frequent double binds are part of an ongoing relationship to which the person or group is committed.

-More recent theoretical scholarship and empirical research supports the notion that double bind communication may be a relevant feature of personality disorder, specifically borderline personality disorder.
+More recent theoretical scholarship and empirical research have suggested that double bind communication may be a feature of personality disorder, specifically borderline personality disorder.